 - 1. Right click on the image

 - 2. Select Format Picture

 - 3. Click on Alt Text

-- 4. Enter a description in the alt text description field (leave the title field blank)
+- Enter a description in the alt text description field (leave the title field blank)

-Add all images to a Google Doc and enter your image descriptions below each image.
-This is three fold: (1) it is easier to work in another document as opposed to the Alttext box, (2) the Production Coordinator will be able to edit and provide full feedback, and (3) it is easier for you to do revisions.
-Here is an example document.
-Here is a quick video explaining how to set it up.
-Remember to share the document with the Editor access.
+Add all images to a Word Doc and enter your image descriptions below each image.
+This is three fold:

+- 1. it is easier to work in another document as opposed to the Alt-text box, - 2. the Production Coordinator will be able to edit and provide full feedback - it is easier for you to do revisions.

+When you have completed the document:

+- Uploaded it to the shared folder on OneDrive titled: Alt-text Documents for EPUB Titles - Once it is uploaded it is automatically shared with the Production Coordinator - Make a note in the RT ticket the Alt-text document is in the shared folder

 When you are going through the feedback and doing your revisions, please remember to accept all previous edits, and resolve or answer comments as needed.

-You still need to insert the revised Alt-text into the Word Doc.
+Here is a video showing you how to create an upload a Word Doc to the Shared OneDrive.